 You’ll spend 50% of every trimester learning via team-based projects.
 You'll take real industry problems and design, research, test and evaluate solutions with the support of an academic.
 Work-integrated learning enables you to undertake a full or part-time industry placement as part of your studies.

 Highly sought-after graduates

-As a result, roles in engineering are expected to rise by 429,000, or 17.3 per cent, in the next five years* – placing you in prime position to slot into your dream career.
+Roles in engineering are expected to rise by 429,000, or 17.3 per cent, in the next five years*** – placing you in prime position to slot into your dream career.

 Get the skills industry needs